craigyjp/Moog-Source-clone/README.md

 Buttons are PB86-B1 in back from AliExpress
 PSU is a MeanWell RQ50-C quad PSU with +/-15 and +/- 5V supplies.

+I'm revisiting this project and adding more functions.
+So far I've updated the code for.

+* Arpeggiator

 How it sounds  https://youtu.be/6hMTac6jpIQ

 ![Synth](photos/synth.jpg)